skuhl/opengl-examples/help/README.txt

 === Comparing files
 ===

-If you want to know what changes are necessary to add texturing to a program, use the "meld" program to compare two different files in a user-friendly way.
+Use the "meld" program to compare two different files in a user-friendly way.
+For example, if you want to see how two files differ from each other, try "meld ogl3-triangle.c ogl3-triangle-color.c".